 Tell us about yourself and your history:

 "I was born and raised in a small town, called Turkan, on the suburb of Baku, the capital of Azerbaijan.
 Back then kids went to school when they were seven years old and there was only one school from first grade to tenth grade.
 I graduated from tenth grade when I was 16.
-My childhood wasn't the fun one; I grew up with an angry father.
-We, eight siblings, were always yelled at.
-We had restrictions about almost everything in my childhood house: no talking, no gathering together, no laughing, etc. And one day my father also restricted reading library books, which was terrifying thing for me.
+My childhood wasn't the fun one; I grew up in an angry environment; constantly yelled at.
+I had restrictions about almost everything in my childhood house: no talking, no gathering together, no laughing, etc. And one day I also got restricted reading library books, which was terrifying thing for me.
 Since books were my only escape from the not-so- happy life around me, I kept reading in dark rooms with a little light from the window.
 My writing always was good and effortless at school, but I never gave it a thought that I want to be a writer someday.
 I also was drawn unto spirituality since I was a teenage girl.
 I was questioning the meaning of life, the meaning of us being here.

 Although, I was moving through my life like blindfolded with a lot of fear in me and with no self-esteem

 at all, I managed to graduate from the University of Art and Culture twice; once as a play director, then as a theater critic.
 I got married when I was 32 and had my two kids before we immigrated to USA in 2004.
 Then I had my third child here.
 I graduated from DMACC Graphic Design program with A AS degree in 2012 and have been working in different libraries since then.
 I’m currently a part time librarian at the Clive Public Library.